-FDP_ACF.1.3/ TRM

-The TSF shall explicitly authorize access of subjects to objects based on the following additional rules: none.
+FDP_ACF.1.3/The TSF shall explicitly authorize access of subjects to objects basedTRMon the following additional rules: none.

-FDP_ACF.1.4/ The TRM the

-The TSF shall explicitly deny access of subjects to objects based on the rule:
+FDP_ACF.1.4/ The TSF shall explicitly deny access of subjects to objects based on the rule:

 - 1. A terminal authenticated as CVCA is not allowed to read data in the EF.DG3, - 2.
 Any terminal being not authenticated as PACE authenticated BIS-PACE is not allowed to read, to write, to modify, to use any User Data stored on the travel Document - 3.
-Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the travel document - Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP_ACF.1.1/TRM. - Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2c) of FDP ACF.1.1/TRM - 6.
-Nobody is allowed to read the data objects 2d) of FDP ACF.1.1/TRM - 7.
+Terminals not using secure messaging are not allowed to read, to write, to modify, to use any data stored on the travel document - 4.
+Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG3 (Fingerprint) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2b) of FDP_ACF.1.1/TRM. - 5.
+Any terminal being not successfully authenticated as Extended Inspection System with the Read access to DG4 (Iris) granted by the relative certificate holder authorization encoding is not allowed to read the data objects 2c) of FDP_ACF.1.1/TRM - 6.
+Nobody is allowed to read the data objects 2d) of FDP_ACF.1.1/TRM - 7.
 Terminals authenticated as CVCA or as DV are not allowed to read data in the EF.DG3 and EF.DG4.

 Application note: The relative certificate holder authorization encoded in the CVC of the inspection system is defined in [17], Annex A.5.1, table A.8.
 The TOE verifies the certificate chain established by the Country Verifying Certification Authority, the Document Verifier Certificate and the Inspection System Certificate (cf. FMT_MTD.3).
-The Terminal Authorization is the intersection of the Certificate Holder Authorization in the certificates of the Country Verifying Certification Authority, the Document Verifier Certificate and the Inspection System Certificate in a valid certificate chain.
+The Terminal Authorization is the intersection of the Certificate Holder Authorization in the certificates of the Country Verifying Certification Authority, the Document Verificates of the Country Verifying Certification Authority, the Document Verifier Certificate and the Inspection System Certificate Holder Authorization in the certificate and the Inspection System Certificate in a valid certificate chain.